IdoKendo/tmux-lazy/README.md

 Available options:

-- `Install New Plugins` will open up a text box to add a new plugin to your tmux.conf file
+- `Install` will open a text box to add a new plugin to your tmux.conf file
+- `Remove` will open a text box to remove an existing plugin from your tmux.conf file and delete it from your system.
-- `Update All Plugins` will update all plugins currently installed.
+- `Update` will update all plugins currently installed.
+- `Sync` is not yet implemented, but will sync the plugins to a lockfile in order to revert updates.
-- `Clean Stale Plugins` will delete artifacts of plugins that are not currently in-use.
+- `Clean` will delete artifacts of plugins that are not currently in-use.
 - Selecting any plugin name will update it to its latest version.
 Note that `(new commit)` tag will appear on plugins that have new commits.
 - `Exit` will close lazy.tmux; This is also possible by clicking the `Esc` key.